 freshman

-seminars and introductory astronomy courses for non-science majors -
+seminars and introductory astronomy courses - during the 2017-18 academic

-and the introductory Astrobiology (Astro 111) course in the
+and Introduction to Astrobiology (Astro 111) in the

 spring.
-My teaching efforts beyond Northwestern include a video
+My teaching efforts beyond Northwestern include video

-course entitled "Experiencing Hubble: Understanding the Greatest Images of the Universe" that I recently developed and recorded for the Teaching Company.
+courses entitled "Experiencing Hubble: Understanding the Greatest Images of the Universe" and "A Visual Guide to the Universe" that I recently developed and recorded for the Teaching Company.